 The prospect can be daunting for a cryptocurrency investor looking to make money off new investment opportunities, while remaining cushioned from fraudulent ICOs and dodgy coins and tokens.

 As there is no guarantee that any cryptocurrency or blockchain-related start-up will be genuine or successful.
-One simply needs to be vigilant and take steps such as getting to know the core team, poring over the whitepaper with a big magnifying glass; and monitoring progress of the token sales.
+One simply needs to be vigilant and take steps such as getting to know the core team, poring over the whitepaper with a big magnifying glass.
+Naturally you should be monitoring progress of the token sales.

 Most importantly, one must just using common sense to gauge just how feasible the project is to ensure that you’re not falling for a scam.